Ellura Sanctuary, Swan Reach, SA, 5354

 e m

-Other Common NamesDesert Quandong or Sweet Quandong
+Other Common NamesDesert Quandong or Quandong

 Thank you Frank Prinz for confirming the id of this species for us